 numbers at once, and yes, it can!
 As a matter of fact, it can do it in two

 The first one is nested arithmetic, as you know it from school.

-The second one is BSL arithmetic and it is natural, if you
+The second one is BSL arithmetic; and the latter is natural,

-always use parentheses to group operations and numbers
+because in this notation, you always use parentheses to group operations

-In BSL, every time you want to use a “calculator operation,” you write
+develop our own language. every time you want to use a “calculator

 expression for an operand, which is why